-Our 600 weekly members pay at least one week in advance for either a Single Share ($15.00, or $9.00 for limited income) or a Family Share ($28.00, or $16.00 for limited income).
-We use the WIC Income Guidelines to determine eligibility for the limited income share option.
+Our 600+ weekly members pay at least one week in advance for either a Single Share ($15.00, or $9.00 for limited income) or a Family Share ($28.00, or $16.00 for limited income).
+We use a threshold of 200% of the federal poverty level to determine eligibility, but do not require proof of income to qualify.

 While we strongly encourage our members to pay for multiple weeks at a time, you may choose to pay on a week-to-week basis without additional fees.

 If you are interested in volunteering at one of our Fresh Stops, or would like to inquire about starting a new Fresh Stop in your community or workplace, please let us know.
-Our list must be finalized by May 1st.
+Email annakiss at cityfresh.org.

 Fairhill (Fairhill Partners) 4:00-6:00 pm

 Thea Bowman Center 4:00-6:00 pm